RookieKuch09/Mosaic-Engine/README.md

 ## Overview

-**Mosaic** is a C++ framework focused on making 2D and 3D game development more accessible.
-The framework aims to support most major platforms, includin Windows, macOS, and most Linux distributions.
+**Mosaic** is a C++ framework focused on making 2D and 3D game development harder to mess up.
+The framework aims to support most major platforms, including Windows, macOS, and most Linux distributions.
 Whether you're building a quick game jam prototype or a full-fledged indie title, Mosaic provides the tools you need — without the bloat.

+At its core, Mosaic embraces a strict and explicit API design, inspired by modern graphics APIs like Vulkan.
+This approach prioritises clarity, predictability, and control, empowering developers to understand exactly what happens under the hood.
+Instead of hidden magic or implicit behaviour, Mosaic demands deliberate actions and explicit configuration, reducing bugs and unexpected side effects.
+This philosophy makes Mosaic especially suited for developers who want full control over their engine's inner workings, while still benefiting from robust foundational systems.

 ## Features